aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 Cape Town Rollergirls
   The Sevens and Short Track formats were fun and quite enjoyable!
 They were really our only options after the league's membership had reduced substantially.

   Short Track has been especially useful as we struggle to retain and recruit officials.
 Usually anyone that is willing and able to participate wants to play and is needed for the roster!
-We haven't ever had full rosters, so we usually play with the minimum number or players for any given format.
+We haven't ever had full rosters, so we usually play with the minimum number of players for any given format.
 But the reduced number of officials in Short Track has allowed our very small membership to continue playing bouts.

 The ability to hold regular home-teams game is important for all the leagues in South Africa, as the cost of even travelling to play each other is high, in terms of money and time.
 (And, whilst P-Town and Golden City are "only" an hour apart, the former is too small to play a full-size game at present.)
 [This is somewhat similar to the situation for some leagues in Australia, and even parts of the USA, where travel times can also be large, and "true" league structures are still relevant.].

 .. figure:: /images/2019/06/NDF2018-allthreeteams-DougCarlson-Mira9.jpg
   :alt: Skaters from Durban, Golden City and Pretoria on track in one of the Black v White bouts at the 2018 National Derby Fest.

-  Skaters from Durban, Golden City and Pretoria on track in one of the Black v White bouts at the 2018 National Derby Fest.
+  Skaters from Cape Town, Durban, Golden City and P-Town on track in one of the Black v White bouts at the 2018 National Derby Fest.
 [Photo: Mira 9 Photography]

 That said, the South African community as a whole has organised an annual tournament - National Derby Fest - for the last three years.
 There's so far, there hasn't been a edition of it with all four leagues presenting full teams, but all four have attended - and contributed skaters to mixed teams, at least - each one.
 We've previously written about this in `more depth`_, and we encourage readers to look out for the 2019 edition this November.

 .. _more depth: https://www.scottishrollerderbyblog.com/posts/2018/10/31/south-africas-national-derby-fest-2018-three-years-of-festivals/

-Where you can't play actual Roller Derby, leagues have continued to engage with the community in any way you can whilst wearing skates.
-(Not entirely selflessly, given that the more people there are on skates in South Africa, the more potential recruits there are for Derby
+Where they can't play actual Roller Derby, leagues have continued to engage with the community in any way they can whilst wearing skates.
+(Not entirely selflessly, given that the more people there are on skates in South Africa, the more potential recruits there are for Derby!)

 Durban RD have been particularly active in this, hosting monthly Social Beach Skates along the long beachfront promenade.
 (Some of these also raise funds for other causes.)

-CTR have found that open skate events, including roller discos, are by far their most effective sources of revenue, and now add one to the end of each of their home-teams events.
+CTR have found that open skate events, including roller discos, are by far their most effective sources of revenue, and now add one to the end of each of their intra-league events.

 Cape Town
     We've also taken to hosting roller discos after a Short Track bout.
 We wouldn't get the spectator numbers without it!
 And we wouldn't get the bouting experience with all the excitement and anxiety and preparation without knowing it was a public bout.
 So really, the two are always married for us. ...
 The roller discos are quite popular because there just isn't anywhere else to roller skate in the City!
 Plus, we have skates and safety gear we hire out, and most people don't have their own.
 We draw little kids right on up to members of old school roller rinks that host reunions with their skating pals from a couple decades ago!
 They ... have literally allowed our league to keep the lights on and doors open this year.